 On some hills of the Kornati islands traces have been found of settlements and fortifications from the Neolithic period.
 It appears that Libernians inhabited the islands during the Iron Age as well as the Romans much later.
 During WWII, Tito's Partisans constructed a workshop to repair boats.
 The Kornati Islands were once owned by Zadar but in the 16th century Venice took possession and subleased the islands to Zadar families.
 Now they are divided between private owners in Murter and Dugi Otok.
 The lack of regular ferry transport has discouraged human habitation but those who own land on the islands graze sheep there and cultivate the land.

 Yachters can find shelter in a number of protected coves but the main marina is on Piskera with 120 berths.
 There are no ferries between the Kornati islands and the mainland.
-If you don't have your own boat, you'll have to book an excursion on arrival in Zadar or Split.
-Even better is to book in advance.
-See day cruises around the Kornati Islands from Split, Zadar and Pakostane.
+If coming with your own boat, tickets to the national park can be purchased online here.
+If you don't have your own boat, you can book an excursion from in Zadar which is the closest major town to the national park.
+There are a number of travel agencies in Murter which will also take you on a Kornati island tour.

 The Kornati National Park office (tel 022-434 662) is in Murter at Butina 2.
 They sell tickets to the National Park and have more information about arranging visits to the Kornati Islands.